magnuskiro/master/backlog.md

 *

 ## Code
-* create first version of the prototype.
+* get the prototype to
-* create a user guide of how to run my shit.
 * Get two tweet dataset.
 1k tweets. test and training.
 * Get meta data from twitter.
 * POS: part of speech.
 * Clustering of similar tweets.
 * Clustering of tweets on users/location/language
 * topic detection of tweets, Finance?
-* Find out what the language R is.
 * Take into consideration the different dictionaries.
 * Take negation into consideration in the classification.
 * Tweet credibility. (how much weight should credibility add?)